 ATN Leadership and Operations

-The NICHD funds two large centers that are responsible for creating the ATN's scientific agenda and for managing the data and operational aspects of the research conducted in the network:
+The NICHD funds the ATN Coordinating Center, which is responsible for creating the ATN's scientific agenda, and the ATN Data and Operations Center, which is responsible for managing the data and operational aspects of the research conducted in the network:

 - The ATN Coordinating Center (ACC) provides scientific leadership and infrastructure support for the ATN.
 The ACC principal investigator assembles a multidisciplinary team of established investigators from across the United States to set the research agenda for the network and outlines the priority areas, plans, processes, and timelines for implementing the proposed agenda.